pingcap/ossinsight/blog/how-it-works.md

 ---
-title: ▶️  How it works
+title: ▶️  Data Preparation for Analytics
 ---

-The Github Event data is obtained from [GH Archive](https://www.gharchive.org/), which provides the full github events data from 2011 to 2022, with a total volume of more than 4 billion.
+All the data we use here on this website sources from [GH Archive](https://www.gharchive.org/), a non-profit project that records and archives all GitHub events data since 2011.
+The total data volume archived by GH Archive can be up to 4 billion rows.
+We download the `json file` on GH Archive and convert it into csv format via Script, and finally load it into the TiDB cluster in parallel through [tidb-lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview).

-We download the json file provided by GH Archive, convert it into csv format through script, and finally load it into the TiDB cluster in parallel through [tidb-lightning](https://docs.pingcap.com/tidb/stable/tidb-lightning-overview).
+In this post, we will explain step by step how we conduct this process.

-Prepare the CSV format for lightning:
+1. Prepare the data in csv format for TiDB lighting.

 ```
 ├── gharchive_dev.github_events.000000000000.csv